fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 * `docker version` : will show the Client and the Server (Engine) version installed, meaning they are communicating correctly
 * `docker info`: returns a lot of information about the status of the containers in the machine and the engine configurations

+https://get.docker.com/ is an alternative to set up docker very fast on any machine (instruction inside!)

 ---

 # Docker CLI